-Part VI - General
+Part IV - General

-37. When Defence Forces may assist Police Force under this Act
+18. When Defence Forces may assist Police Service under this Act

-- (1) If, upon a request made by the Commissioner of Police, the Minister is satisfied that any regulating authority requires the assistance of the Defence Forces for the purpose of suppressing any civil commotion or disturbance in any police district, he may request the Minister responsible for defence to authorise the Defence Forces to assist the police in the exercise of their functions under this Act in the police district concerned. - (2) Where authority is given under subsection (1) for the Defence Forces to assist the police- - (a) every member of the Defence Forces who has been detailed to assist the police in any police district in the exercise of their functions under this Act shall be under the command of the regulating authority concerned; and - (b) a member of the Defence Forces who is assisting a police officer in the exercise of his functions under this Act shall have the same powers, functions and authority, and be subject to the same responsibilities, discipline and penalties, as a member of the Police Force, and liable in respect of acts done or omitted to be done to the same extent as he would have been liable in the same circumstances if he were a member of the Police Force, and shall have the benefit of any indemnity to which a member of the Police Force would in the same circumstances be entitled.
+- (1) In this section- - "promptly" means within seven days when Parliament next sits after any deployment of the Defence Forces in terms of subsection (2). - (2) If, upon a request made by the Commissioner-General of Police, the Minister is satisfied that any regulating authority requires the assistance of the Defence Forces for the purpose of suppressing any civil commotion or disturbance in any police district, he or she may request the President to authorise the Defence Forces to assist the police in the exercise of their functions under this Act in the police district concerned. - (3) When the Defence Forces are deployed within Zimbabwe pursuant to subsection (2), the President must cause Parliament to be informed promptly and in appropriate detail of the reasons of their deployment and the place where they were deployed. - (4) Where authority is given under subsection (2) for the Defence Forces to assist the police- - every member of the Defence Forces who has been detailed to assist the police in any police district in the exercise of their functions under this Act shall be under the command of the regulating authority concerned; and - (b) a member of the Defence Forces who is assisting a police officer in the exercise of his or her functions under this Act shall have the same powers, functions and authority, and be subject to the same responsibilities, discipline and penalties, as a member of the Police Service, and liable in respect of acts done or omitted to be done to the same extent as he or she would have been liable in the same circumstances if he or she were a member of the Police Service, and shall have the benefit of any indemnity to which a member of the Police Service would in the same circumstances be entitled.

-38. Powers of seizure and forfeiture in relation to vehicles, aircraft and vessels
+19. Powers of seizure and forfeiture in relation to vehicles, aircraft and vessels

-(1) Where any person is convicted of an offence under Chapter III ("Crimes Against the State"), Chapter IV ("Crimes Against Public Order") or section 176 ("Assaulting or resisting peace officer") or section 177 ("Undermining of police authority") of the Criminal Law Code, the court may order that any vehicle, aircraft or vessel used for the purpose of or in connection with the commission of the offence shall be forfeited to the State:
+(1) Where any person is convicted of an offence under Chapter III ("Crimes Against the State"), Chapter IV ("Crimes Against Public Order") or section 176 ("Assaulting or resisting peace officer") or section 177 ("Undermining of police authority") of the Criminal Law Code, the court may order that any vehicle, aircraft or vessel used to commit or enable the offence to be committed shall be forfeited to the State: